viamin/rails_dev_ssl/README.md

 You can generate the `server.crt.cnf` file using the `generate_config` command.

+You may want to add this directory to your project's `.gitignore` file.

 #### Browser warnings

 When you use your first self-signed certificate, your browser will warn you about an untrusted certificate authority.
 You'll need to trust the rootCA you created for your project.